WebAssembly/exception-handling/proposals/Level-1.md

 thrown.
 The exception can be any exception known by the WebAssembly module, or it may an unknown exception that was thrown by a called imported function.

-One of the problems with exception handling is that both WebAssembly and the embedder have different notions of what exceptions are, but both must be aware of the other.
+One of the problems with exception handling is that both WebAssembly and an embedder have different notions of what exceptions are, but both must be aware of the other.

-It is difficult to define exceptions in WebAssembly because (in general) it doesn't have knowledge of the host VM.
-Further, adding such knowledge to WebAssembly would limit the ability for other host VMs to support WebAssembly exceptions.
+It is difficult to define exceptions in WebAssembly because (in general) it doesn't have knowledge of any embedder.
+Further, adding such knowledge to WebAssembly would limit the ability for other embedders to support WebAssembly exceptions.

 One issue is that both sides need to know if an exception was thrown by the other, because cleanup may need to be performed.

-Another problem is that WebAssembly doesn't have direct access to the host VM's memory.
+Another problem is that WebAssembly doesn't have direct access to an embedder's memory.
 As a result, WebAssembly defers the handling of exceptions to the host VM.

 To access exceptions, WebAssembly provides instructions to check if the exception is one that WebAssembly understands.
-If so, the data of the WebAssembly exceptions's data is extracted and copied onto the stack, allowing succeeding instructions to process the data.
+If so, the data of the WebAssembly exception is extracted and copied onto the stack, allowing succeeding instructions to process the data.

-Lastly, exception lifetimes must be maintained by the host VM, so that it can collect and reuse the memory used by exceptions.
-This implies that the host must know where exceptions are stored, so that it can determine when an exception can be garbage collected.
+Lastly, exception lifetimes may be maintained by the embedder, so that it can collect and reuse the memory used by exceptions.
+This implies that an embedder needs know where exceptions are stored, so that it can determine when an exception can be garbage collected.

-This also implies that the host VM must provide a garbage collector for exceptions.
-For host VMs that have garbage collection (such as JavaScript), this is not a problem.
+This also implies that that embedders must provide a garbage collector for exceptions.
+For ebedders that have garbage collection (such as JavaScript), this is not a problem.

 However, not all embedders may have a garbage collector.
-For this reason, WebAssembly exceptions are designed to allow the use of reference counters to perform the the garbage collection in the embedder.
+For this reason, WebAssembly exceptions are designed to allow other storage management methods, such as reference counting, to perform the garbage collection in the embedder.

-To do this, WebAssembly exceptions are immutable once created, to avoid cyclic data structures that can't be garbage collected.
+To do this, WebAssembly exceptions are immutable once created, to avoid cyclic data structures that cannot be garbage collected.
 It also means that exceptions can't be stored into linear memory.
 The rationale for this is twofold:

 * For security.
-Loads
-  and stores do not guarantee that the data read was of the same type as stored.
+Loads and stores do not guarantee that the data read was of the same type as stored.
 This allows spoofing of exception references that may allow a WebAssembly module to access data it should not know in the host VM.

-* The host VM does not know the layout of data in linear memory, so it can't find places where exception references are stored.
+* The embedder does not know the layout of data in linear memory, so it can't find places where exception references are stored.

 Hence, while an exception reference is a new first class type, this proposal